- Book reviews

 For $75, Cadiz offers a serialized adaptor that allows an oil filter to be threaded onto a firearm making a surprisingly effective suppressor.
 The owner simply shoots through the bottom of the filter and they are in business.
 Currently, the oil filter is considered part of the suppressor and must be serialized to the adaptor making it one unit.
 When it burns out, it must be returned to Cadiz for replacement at a modest charge.
 They can be contacted at (740) 942-3175.

-A cottage industry has grown up selling unregistered adaptors, threaded to match several different size oil filters (although ¾ – 16 seems to be the most prolific) via mass-marketing institutions like EBay and Amazon.
-These parts, which usually sell for between $10 and $30, are sold as a method to avoid messes caused by cleaning solutions running out of the bore.
+A cottage industry has grown up selling unregistered adaptors, threaded to match several different size oil filters (although ¾ – 16 seems to be the most prolific) via mass-marketing institutions like eBay and Amazon.
+These parts, which usually sell for between $10 and $30, are sold as a way to avoid messes caused by cleaning solutions running out of the bore.
 As such, they are for cleaning and legal to sell for that purpose.
 Ownership, on the other hand is a murkier area.

 There can be no doubt that a solvent trap has become a suppressor once a bullet has been fired through it, but that is only a bright line action that could lead to prosecution.
 The most likely event leading to prosecution, which is what happened in U.S. v.
 Michael Crooker, is that an item that could be used as a silencer or silencer parts are found as part of another investigation and those charges are piled on by the prosecution.